 The Commission may require, as a condition of Site Plan approval that the Applicant post a bond or other surety to assure conformance with all proposed improvements (excluding buildings) shown on the approved site plan.
-The bond will be in a form, amount, and duration acceptable to the Commission and its legal counsel Should the site developer be unable to complete the required site improvements; the bond will be used by the town to complete work necessary for protection of public health, safety, and welfare.
+Should the site developer be unable to complete the required site improvements; the bond will be used by the town to complete work necessary for protection of public health, safety, and welfare.
 A separate bond may be required for installation of sedimentation and erosion controls, landscaping or other separate aspects of site plan development.

-51.9 Appeals
+51.9 APPEALS